CloudCompare/CloudCompare/BUILD.md

 ### [Optional] Setup for libfreenect support

-If you want to compile qKinect you'll need [OpenKinect / libfreenect](https://github.com/OpenKinect/libfreenect) (*last tested version: v0.5.0 Saturn, compiled on Windows 7 32 & 64 bits - you'll need [libusb](http://libusb.info/)*)
+If you want to compile qKinect you'll need [OpenKinect / libfreenect](https://github.com/OpenKinect/libfreenect) (*last tested version: v0.5.0 Saturn, compiled on Windows 7 32 & 64 bits - you'll need [libusb](http://libusb.info/)* too)

 Then, the CloudCompare CMake project will request that you set the 3 following variables: